There is nothing like a spot of color to brighten the dreariest of winter days.

 “Books are not made for furniture, but there is nothing else that so beautifully furnishes a house.” ~Henry Ward Beecher

-This brilliant sky blue book atop the old piano picks up a color in a pillow on the sofa.
-(Check out some of my book lists and FREE printable below).
+Colorful piles of books atop the old piano pick up the colors in pillows on the sofa.
+Check out some of my book lists and FREE printables:

 I look out over my modest domain and take simple joy at the beauty of a bowl of Florida oranges and grapefruits.
 God must have known we northerners needed some vivid color in the deep, cold winter.
 It is true that my Dutch father used to receive a plump orange or a lump of charcoal as a little fellow at Christmas depending on whether he was obedient or naughty that year.

 Outfitting our children in their younger years was always a game for me.
 Shopping second-hand stores presented me with an exciting challenge to see what I could find that was inexpensive, tasteful, well-made, and would fit for a year or two or more!

 I believe that plenty of bright color can affect our mood and ability to learn, children and adults alike.

 Dried flowers of the fall-blooming hydrangea make pretty bouquets and last easily through the winter.
 Pinky-Winky and Limelight are my low-water favorites.
 Paired with golden pears they are lovely.